isaacs/blog.izs.me/src/posts/2025/occult-grammar/ogc-1-what-is-occult-grammar.md

 face"](https://en.wikipedia.org/wiki/Politeness_theory).
 While
 gifts may be given, it's understood that a gift might miss the mark.
-Thus, gifts confer little to no obligation on the part of the receiver, and it's often better to assume someone doesn't want help if they haven't asked for it.
+Thus, gifts confer little to no obligation on the part of the receiver.
 You ask for what you want, you might get a "no", and that's fine.
-If someone hasn't asked, it's safe to assume they don't want something.
+If someone hasn't asked, it's safe to assume they don't want something (or at least, haven't thought of it, and might either accept or turn it down if offered).
 If someone asks for something you don't want to give, you can say "no" and neither has lost any social capital.

 Within a "guess" culture, on the other hand, "positive face" is given higher importance, and denying a request is seen as a personal rejection.
 Therefore, it's very important to try to _avoid_ situations that might result in someone having to turn down a request, as they are unlikely to do so, even if meeting the request breeds resentment.
 Guess cultures place a high